Are you delivering the best user experience possible to your site visitors?

 If your site load time is more than 2 seconds, you can optimize your web pages easily using the resources below:

 - How to Make Your Site Load Insanely Fast

 - Case Study: How an OpenCart Store Used Caching to Improve Page Load Speed

 2. Leverage the CONVERT model in your landing pages.

-Data from Steelhouse shows that conversion rates typically range from 1 – 3% percent.
-This means that 97% of site visitors aren’t sufficiently interested in what you’re offering – at least, not yet.
+Data from Steelhouse shows that conversion rate optimization typically ranges from 1 – 3% percent.
+This means that 97% of website visitors aren’t sufficiently interested in what you’re offering – at least, not yet.

-More than likely, your landing page attracts visitors and prospects from different channels.
-Consequently, optimizing for these channels is important, because the conversion rate by channels will differ.
+More than likely, your landing page attracts website visitors and prospects from different channels.
+Consequently, optimizing for these channels is important, because the conversion rate optimization by channels will differ.

-Every site owner, content strategist and freelancer is looking for ways to improve their conversion rates.
+Every site owner, content strategist and freelancer is looking for ways to increase conversion rates.